Louhc/PIP_FRI-and-DePIP_FRI/README.md

 The library provides distributed schemes, including the distributed batch bivariate KZG, on random double-dimension points or on random points with the same point over the $Y$ dimension, the distributed SNARK with linear verifier, and the distributed SNARK with constant verifier complexity via preprocessing.

-For these distributed schemes, we provide local tests to simulate the distributed network to guarantee the reproducibility using 4 cores.
+For these distributed schemes, we provide local tests to simulate the distributed network to guarantee the reproducibility.
+We use 4 sub-provers.

 For the distributed batch bivariate KZG, invoke:
 ```bash